4ndio/coursera-get-and-clean-data-project/CodeBook.md

 # CodeBook for the data stored in feature_averages_per_subject_activity.txt

-This is the CodeBook for the course project for Courera's Get and Clean Data class.
+This is the CodeBook for the course project for Coursera's Get and Clean Data class.

 ## Study design and data processing